-Every now and again, PAX Australia throws up a neat surprise.
-Last year’s indie out of nowhere was Broken Roads, a traditional cRPG set in the outback with echoes of Wasteland and Mad Max.
-The game is still in the early stages of development, but with the creative lead from Torment: Tides of Numenera joining the project, I touched base with Broken Roads‘ game director to find out where the Aussie RPG was headed.
+Every now and again, Australian developers throw up a neat surprise.
+One indie that arrived out of nowhere was Broken Roads, a traditional cRPG set in the outback with echoes of Wasteland and Mad Max.
+The game isn’t due out until 2022, but I touched base with Broken Roads‘ game director to find out where the Aussie RPG was headed.

 In case you missed it, the basic pitch for Broken Roads was this: it’s a post-apocalyptic narrative RPG with classic turn-based combat, with the main hook being the game’s Moral Compass system.
-Scheduled for a 2021 release on all major platforms, the morality system gives players a range of dialogue options and choices throughout the game that align with their characters’ general core personality – so it’s not possible to swing from one extreme to another within a couple of choices.
+Scheduled for a 2022 release on all major platforms, the morality system gives players a range of dialogue options and choices throughout the game that align with their characters’ general core personality.

 Coupled with the Western Australian setting, and a character creation process that generates your character through a series of answers to moral quandaries, it’s a game that’s ticking a lot of boxes for RPG fans.
 But to understand more about where the game is headed, what the effect of recent government funding will mean for the project, and what it was like making knock-off versions of Elite and Privateer as a teenager, I had a chat with Craig Ritchie, the founder of developer Drop Bear Bytes and Broken Roads‘s game director.

 Kotaku Australia: With the game’s moral compass, how much can you make the player aware of the choices they can’t make because of their past philosophical choices?
 From a design perspective, does it help or hurt replayability (and the UX considerations) to make the player regularly aware of the path not taken?